-Contributor: written by Wilmington Treatment Center clinical content team member Hugh C. McBride
+Contributor: Wilmington Treatment Center clinical content team member Hugh C. McBride

 This mindset is perhaps most evident in regards to sex addiction.
 Also commonly referred to as sex/love addiction, compulsive sexual behavior, or hypersexual behavior disorder, sex addiction usually enters the public consciousness in one of two ways: as a salacious hook for a news segment or TV show, or in reports of a high-profile individual whose sexual history has recently become a matter of public record.
 Regardless of the way that the topic arises, it is usually greeted with a combination of disbelief, criticism, and laughter.

 We should all know by now that this is no laughing matter.
 One issue that has precluded a greater understanding of sex addiction involves a debate over official recognition of the disorder.
 Unlike binge-eating disorder and compulsive gambling, sex addiction is not included in the fifth edition of The Diagnostic and Statistical Manual of Mental Disorders (DSM-5).

 However, many treatment professionals believe that the pain, trauma, hopelessness, and fear that are experienced by individuals with out-of-control sexual behaviors should be viewed and treated as a legitimate psychiatric disorder.
 This opinion is bolstered by considerable research, including a brain activity study that showed similarities between the ways that the brains of people with sex addiction respond to pornography and the ways that the brains of people with substance use disorders react when they ingest their drugs of choice.